 - Click Security Info.

-- If the user already has at least one Azure AD Multi-Factor Authentication method registered, they can immediately register a FIDO2 security key.
+- If the user already has at least one Microsoft Entra multifactor authentication method registered, they can immediately register a FIDO2 security key.

-- If they don't have at least one Azure AD Multi-Factor Authentication method registered, they must add one.
+- If they don't have at least one Microsoft Entra multifactor authentication method registered, they must add one.

 - An Administrator can issue a Temporary Access Pass to allow the user to register a Passwordless authentication method.